electraone/datafiles/manual/src/developers/midiimplementation.md

 - `0x00` `0x21` `0x45` Electra One MIDI manufacturer Id
 - `0x05` Remove command
 - `0x01` Preset
-- `bank-number` an identifier of the snapshot bank (0 ..
+- `bank-number` an identifier of the preset bank (0 ..
 5)
-- `slot` an identifier of the snapshot slot (0 ..
+- `slot` an identifier of the preset slot (0 ..
 11)
 - `0xF7` SysEx closing byte

-For removing a currently active Lua script, run shorter version of the call
+For removing a currently active preset, run shorter version of the call

 ```
 0xF0 0x00 0x21 0x45 0x05 0x01 0xF7